shawnacscott/dexcom-share-monitor/README.md

 # Dexcom Share Monitor

 I don't know if I'm the right person to do this, but I figured I'd see how far I could get, and whether it was useful!
+I'm not interested in the bounty for myself, so I'm just working on this to help out.
+If I receive a bounty, I'll just donate it to a non profit.

 ## The Ask